-To an empty hall, the Minnesota Orchestra plays a goodbye — for now.
+To an empty hall, the Minnesota Orchestra plays a goodbye — for now

 At 8:05 p.m., the lights went down and the musicians grew quiet.

-As guest conductor Juanjo Mena stepped onstage, then piano soloist Kirill Gerstein, the players cheered and stomped their feet.
+As guest conductor Juanjo Mena stepped onstage, followed by piano soloist Kirill Gerstein, the players cheered and stomped their feet.
 Mena motioned to Gerstein, and he began playing Rachmaninoff’s Concerto No. 2, its bell-like chords resounding in the empty hall.

 But across Minnesota and beyond, people were listening.